 Believe it or not, there are tons of fun Christmas facts and holiday statistics you can challenge your followers with.
 For example, did you know 65% of U.S. consumers celebrate Christmas?
 There are plenty more Christmas trivia questions where that one came from, and you can incentivize your audience to get involved by offering a small prize or coupon for the winner.

 You could host the trivia virtually on a live story or Twitter Space, or post a picture of the question and tell your followers to comment with their answers.
 A bonus with this tactic is that the extra follows and comments you get from folks trying to participate will help you to show up in News Feeds again in the future.

 Run a Christmas contest

-Along with trivia, another way to incentivize your audience to engage with your holiday posts is to run a Christmas giveaway or contest on social media.
+Along with trivia, another way to incentivize your audience to engage with your Christmas social media posts is to run a holiday giveaway or contest.